tensorlayer/TensorLayer/docs/modules/activation.rst

 Creating custom activation
 ---------------------------

-To implement a custom activation function in TensorLayer is very easy.
+Customizes activation function in TensorLayer is very easy.

-The following is an example implementation of an activation that multiplies its input by 2.
+The following example implements an activation that multiplies its input by 2.
 For more complex activation, TensorFlow API will be required.

 .. code-block:: python